 Science Outreach: Public Understanding of Science

 The presentations will highlight the role of scientific research in advances in medicine, the food we eat, the hi-tech items that we use, the way we approach aging problems, environmental management and more.
-The talks will emphasize that these accomplishments are all the results of the cumulative work of thousands of scientists all over the world, who work to understand basic phenomena, to share their knowledge between different scientific disciplines, and to help translate that knowledge to the pharmacy, the bedside, the food industry, the farming industry, the factories, urban planning and government policies.
+Talks will emphasize that these accomplishments are all the results of the cumulative work of many scientists all over the world, who work to understand basic phenomena, to share their knowledge between different scientific disciplines, and to help translate that knowledge to the pharmacy, the bedside, the food industry, the farming industry, the factories, urban planning and government policies.

 Through the process of preparing the presentations – in class, and with assistance from a faculty mentor outside of class – the students will gain the necessary scientific knowledge related to their subject of choice, learn to integrate material and concepts, and present them in a manner adequate for non-scientific audiences.
 Delivering the presentations should enhance the students speaking skills, and discussions in class following each presentation will reflect on the effectiveness of the talks.

 Preparation of a presentation and a handout*

 Preparation of an Instructional Document (see below)

 Delivery of the presentation in three venues and submission of presentation reports

 * Final presentations, handouts and instructional material will be handed to all class members on a CD, at the end of the course.

 PDF version of all articles will be posted on Moodle.

 Book: Persuasive Messages: The Process of Influence by William Benoit and Pamela Benoit (Select chapters will be posted on Moodle).